Pandemic or not, MDOT MTA is here to get you where you need to go. Here's what you need to know about safe travel during COVID-19.

-- Senior/Disability Monthly Passes may still be purchased from the online Pass Store.
+- Senior/Disability Monthly Passes can be purchased from the online Pass Store.

-- Valid ID's as defined on the Senior Reduced Fare Program and Disability Reduced Fare Program pages will continued to be accepted.
+- Valid IDs as defined on the Senior Reduced Fare Program and Disability Reduced Fare Program pages will continue to be accepted.

 - Disability Reduced Fare application forms may be downloaded on the Forms page of the website.